lrex93497/Credit_Card_Fruad_Detection_By_Neutral_Network_With_Or_Without_Log_Transformation/README.md

 Confusion Matrices
 ------------------------
 <img src="./image/confusion_matrix_no_log_tran.png" height="300">
 No Log Transformation
 <img src="./image/confusion_matrix_with_log_tran.png" height="300">
-With Log Transformation
+With Log Transformation\

-The confusion matrices confirm that the no log transformation version outperforms the log-transformed model in terms of classification accuracy and recall.
+The confusion matrices confirm that the no log transformation version outperforms the log-transformed model in terms of classification accuracy and recall